ponylang/rfcs/text/0000-method-must-refer-to-trait-or-interface.md

 OOP needs to be talked about in the tutorial.
 That is, what is Pony's understanding of OOP and how it's different from Smalltalk and other duck-typed OOP languages.

 In Erlang, an actor is allowed to ignore incoming messages.
 This is not how Pony works.
+In Pony, an actor messages are methods and are type-checked just like object methods.

 # Drawbacks